ArkaB-DS/Improvements-to-nls-Solutions-to-Tests/README.md

 ### 3. Hard :
   - **R file** - containing the R code solution
   - **Image file** - containing the final plot
+  - - **R Markdown file(pdf version)** - containing necessary explanations to my solution.
+It will have the R code and the outputs as well.